NeiloErnesto89/SW_CA2/README.md

 test -<code>/src/test/java/com/generics/</code>.

 The goal of unit testing to test individual units/blocks of code (e.g. methods) within a class.
 The idea is to commit to testing early and consistently.
-Rerun unit tests (regression) to check for potential knock on effects.
-Mainly use pom.xml file (Maven) for adding dependencies
+Rerun unit tests are known as regression to check for potential knock on effects and mainly, we use pom.xml file (Maven) for adding dependencies.

 #### CA2 Requirements

-* Requirement 1: Constructor GenericArrayList and GenericLinkedList classes:
+* Requirement 1: Construct GenericArrayList and GenericLinkedList classes:
 The GenericArrayList and GenericLinkedList classes should be implemented using the given IList interface
-* Requirement 2: GenericStack and GenericQueue Classes:
+* Requirement 2: Construct GenericStack and GenericQueue Classes:
 Classes to be implemented with the given IStack and IQueue interfaces
-* Requirement 3: JUnit tests for your classes.
+* Requirement 3: JUnit tests for all your classes.
 Use Maven in tandem with Junit (5.9.0), which is a build management tool to help us undertake our testing giving the user structure.

 Please refer to the diagram below to view the CA2 requirements visually: